Liferay runs on an application server. There are three ways to host Liferay:

-Enterprise subscribers can deploy Liferay DXP as a service on Liferay DXP Cloud.
-DXP Cloud reduces infrastructure costs (hardware, electricity bills), scales fast to handle more customers, provides a faster time to market, and is easy use.
+Enterprise subscribers can deploy Liferay DXP as a service on Liferay Cloud.
+Liferay Cloud reduces infrastructure costs (hardware, electricity bills), scales fast to handle more customers, provides a faster time to market, and is easy use.

-If you’re interested in DXP Cloud, please see the DXP Cloud product information or contact a Liferay representative.
+If you’re interested in Liferay Cloud, please see the Liferay Cloud product information or contact a Liferay representative.